Adriatic sturgeon

-The Adriatic sturgeon (Acipenser naccarii) is a species of fish in the family Acipenseridae.
+The Adriatic sturgeon (Huso naccarii) is a species of fish in the family Acipenseridae.
 It is native to the Adriatic Sea and large rivers which flow in it of Albania, Greece, Italy, Montenegro, Croatia, Bosnia and Herzegovina and Slovenia.

-Specimens can be seen in several public aquarium, such the Milan Aquarium, Aquarium Finisterrae, Aquarium of the Po, and Oasis of Sant'Alessio in Lombardy.
+Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.